Platform-OS/platformos-documentation/_PlatformOS/how-platformos-works/glossary.md

 ## content_for and yield

-Inject dynamic content into a Layout from a Page or Partial using `content_for` and the `yield` tag.
-Use these to alter content that is higher from the structural point of view (Layout).
+Inject dynamic content into a layout from a page or partial using `content_for` and the `yield` tag.
+Use these to alter content that is higher from the structural point of view (layout).
 It is very often used when setting metadata for a particular page (i.e. title tag contents), loading per-page javascript, per-page stylesheet.

 Usage example:

-Define what you want to yield in your Page:
+Define what you want to yield in your page:

 ```
 {% content_for 'page_title' %}Platform OS Blog{% endcontent_for %}
 ```

-Then use yield inside the Layout:
+Then use yield inside the layout:

 ```
 <title>{{ yield 'page_title' }}</title>